RLB2310/RLB2310.github.io/content/_index.md

 - Safely and effectively configuring the network (without port-forwarding)

+- Virtualising with Proxmox

-The purpose of this webpage is to show the extra curricular work I complete and how I have learn't how to work with computer systems and networks.
+The purpose of this webpage is to show the extra curricular work I complete and how I have learnt to work with computer systems and networks.